 This hit way too close to home for me; feeling like a monster with wounds and scabs on my face.
 Nothing to hide behind so just growing a pair and facing it all head on with no shame.
 What else can I do?
 Pretend like its not happening?
 What good does that do?
 So I go on with my everyday routine, praying that it heals up and just try to take care of myself.

 Sometimes its presents itself as impetigo, usually on my nose in and on my nostrils.

 Out of all the creams and ointments the doctors have given me to use, I have found the best thing to heal it up is simple anti-bacterial soap.
 Keep my hands off and no picking!
 The more I touch it the bigger chance of it spreading my other parts of my face … like my mouth or lips …

 It can also present itself as the butterfly rash.
 Which, when it really acts up, can spread down my neck and chest like so:

-My most recent 'show' of lupus has been Cushing's Syndrome.
-I started to get these awful looking stretch marks on my arms.
-Literally like I was a body builder!
+My most recent ‘show’ of lupus has been these stretch marks caused by my use of prednisone.
+It looks like I am a body builder!
 These really bright red, wide marks all over and around my arms and armpits.
 Also on my hips and legs.